zeyuanxuan/lisa-leap/README.md

 ## 💾 Installation

-To install the stable version of `lisa-leap` from PyPI, simply run:
+To install the latest version of 'leap' using 'pip', simply run:

 ```bash
 pip install lisa-leap